Op1dex/alx-system_engineering-devops/0x02-shell_redirections/README.md

-describing what each script is doing after coding, i am opidex
+describing what each script is doing after watching, i am opidex